 The Mineral Reserves were developed by examining each deposit to determine the optimal and practical mining method.
-COGs were then determined based on appropriate mine design criteria and the adopted mining method.
+Cut-off grades (COGs) were then determined based on appropriate mine design criteria, the adopted mining method, production capacity, and economic factors.
 A shovel and truck open pit mining method was selected for the two deposits.